Mohammed al-Ajami: Arrest and detention

 Al-Ajami was summoned to meet with state security officials on 16 November 2011 in Doha, and was arrested when he arrived for the meeting.
 He was charged with insulting Emir Hamad bin Khalifa Al Thani and "inciting to overthrow the ruling system".
 Under Qatari law, the latter charge is punishable by death.
 As of 29 October 2012, al-Ajami's trial had been postponed five times; he also spent five months in solitary confinement.

 On 29 November 2012, al-Ajami's lawyer, Najeeb Al Nuaimi, reported that al-Ajami had been sentenced to life imprisonment in a secret trial.
 The court heard testimony from three poetry experts employed by the government ministries of education and culture, who stated that al-Ajami's poem had insulted the emir and his son.
 While confessing authorship of the poem, al-Ajami stated that he had not intended for it to be insulting, calling the emir "a good man".
 The Associated Press described al-Ajami's sentence as "the latest blow from a widening clampdown on perceived dissent across the Gulf Arab states."
 Al-Nuaimi also accused authorities of procedural irregularities including evidence tampering, allegations which Attorney General Ali bin Fetais al-Marri denied.

 The precise basis for the charges was not publicly known.
 Amnesty International reported in October 2012 that the charges appeared to be related to a 2010 poem in which al-Ajami criticized the emir.
 Other activists believed the charges to stem from his poem "Tunisian Jasmine", which stated "we are all Tunisia in the face of the repressive", referring to the Tunisian revolution which began the region-wide Arab Spring.
 BBC News reported that al-Ajami had read a poem criticizing Arab rulers before a private audience in his home, which an audience member then posted online.

+The International Committee for the Liberation of the Qatari Poet Mohammed Ibn al-Dheeb al-Ajami, linked to the United Nations Human Rights Council in Geneva, was established on October 22, 2013.
+The committee was co-founded by Arab and foreign human rights, artistic and creative figures, and chaired by Riadh Sidaoui.

 In February 2013, it was reported that al-Ajami's life sentence had been reduced to fifteen years.
 Defense attorneys seeking his immediate release said they were planning an appeal to Qatar's supreme court.